 A list of foods high in phytosterols.

-Phytosterols are compounds naturally present in plants.
-Foods from animal sources don’t contain any phytosterols.
 Phytosterols are structurally related to cholesterol.
 There are 2 types of phytosterols; stanols and sterols.
 We can’t synthesize phytosterols.
 We have to get them from food.

 Moreover, following a diet rich in phytosterols may be beneficial for people with cardiovascular disease or diabetes.
-Additional, phytosterols may lower the risk of certain cancers.
-But, further studies are needed.[2]
+Maintaining low levels of homocysteine is also important for your heart.

 Which is the richest diet in phytosterols?

-The average Western diet contains between 160-400 mg of phytosterols a day.
 On the other hand, a plant-based diet contains 600-800 mg of phytosterols a day.
 A high-phytosterol plant-based diet contains up to 5 times more phytosterols than the average Western diet.

 Although phytosterols are naturally present in many common foods, we absorb only a fraction of them.
 We absorb less than 5% of plant sterols and less than 0.5% of plant stanols!
-In comparison, we absorb about 50%-60% of dietary cholesterol.

 Hence, although diets typically contain similar amounts of phytosterols and cholesterol, our serum phytosterol concentrations are usually several hundred times lower than serum cholesterol concentrations!